AaronLasseigne/active_interaction/CONTRIBUTING.md

 2. Add a breaking test for your change.
 3. Make the tests pass.
 4. Push your fork.
-5. Submit a pull request.
+5. Submit a pull request against the `next` branch.

 ## Code Style